Visit our Business Solutions website >>

 Amazon.com review summary for Sony Vaio A617M

 alaTest has collected and analyzed 27 user reviews of Sony Vaio A617M from Amazon.com.
 The average user rating for this product is 4.1/5, compared to an average user rating of 3.9/5 for other products in the same category on Amazon.com.
-Reviewers really like the size and screen.
-There are some mixed views about the usability.
+Reviewers really like the size.
+The screen is also appreciated, but there are some mixed views about the usability.

 screen, size